theaifatherco/eval-bench-standard/README.md

 - Simple integration: AI models and LLMs can easily integrate with the EBS by implementing a simple `.evalbench.json` file that adheres to the standardized format.
 - Comprehensive coverage: The EBS aims to cover a wide range of tasks, including embeddings, classifications, generation, hallucinations, multimodal, and more, providing a comprehensive evaluation framework for AI models.

+## Call for Proposals

+If you are interested in contributing to the Evaluation Benchmark Standard, please [submit your ideas and suggestions](https://github.com/theaifatherco/eval-bench-standard/discussions/new?category=ideas).

+## Roadmap

+To successfully implement the Evaluation Benchmark Standard, the following steps need to be taken:

+1. Define the standardized format: Collaborate with the AI community to define a comprehensive and flexible format for representing evaluation benchmarks.
+2. Develop the centralized repository: Create a centralized repository to store and manage the standardized evaluation benchmarks.
+3. Engage with benchmark providers: Reach out to existing evaluation benchmark providers and encourage them to adopt the standardized format.
+4. Build tooling and documentation: Develop tools and documentation to facilitate the creation, submission, and utilization of standardized evaluation benchmarks.
+5. Foster community adoption: Promote the Evaluation Benchmark Standard within the AI community and encourage widespread adoption.

 ## Examples

 Here are a few examples of how the Evaluation Benchmark Standard can be applied: